Ronald Stein (energy consultant): Early life and education

 Stein was born in Pittsburgh, Pennsylvania.
 He attended Santa Monica College.
-Stein received BS in Electrical Engineering from California State University, Northridge.
+Stein received a BS in electrical engineering from California State University, Northridge.

 Personal life

 Stein is married and has two children, Russell Stein, and David Stein.

 Career

 Stein started his career as a project manager at Fluor in July 1964.
 Later he worked as a project manager in Jaws Attraction, Florida, at Universal Studios in 1987.

 He established PTS Staffing in April 1995.
 Since 2010, he has written different Op-eds about the energy sector and conservation.
 Stein started Energy Literacy, an initiative for educating the public about energy topics.
 He is a policy advisor on energy literacy at Heartland Institute and The Committee for a Constructive Tomorrow (CFACT).

+Stein has been named as the private business spokesperson for the energy industry.

 In 2020, PTS was renamed as PTS Advance, and Stein became its Ambassador for Energy & Infrastructure.
 Stein is also a columnist and co-author of three books.
 His work has been featured in the Eurasia Review, the Heartland Institute, the Cornwall Alliance, and New Geography.